ASFHyP3/hyp3-docs/docs/using/downloading.md

 include download links for the browse images and thumbnails used to display the product contents in Vertex, as well as the link to the complete product package with a `.zip` extension.

-Here is an example response:
+Here is an example of a response:
 ```
 {
   "jobs": [